 Carpal Tunnel Syndrome symptoms are caused by a squeezing or compression of the median nerve as it travels from the front of the shoulder, through the arm and wrist and into the hand and fingers.
-When the median nerve is compressed, your hand and fingers cannot function normally, leading to very distressful symptoms.
+When the median nerve is compressed, your hand and fingers cannot function normally, leading to numbness, tingling and weakness.
 Here is what to look out for.

 Adhesions, or stuck spots, are the cause of all these symptoms.
 So that you can understand the impact that adhesions can have on your nerves and their function, check out the page on fascia and nerves.